rmeena840/Network-Wireless-Simulation/README.md

 # Network-Wireless-Simulation
-Analysis the wireless connectivity in city or village
+Analysis of wireless connectivity in city or village